algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ![](../img/search-set-relative-all.svg)

 A ~15x improvement is definitely worth it — and the memory overhead is not large, as we only need to store pointers (indices, actually) for internal nodes.
 It may be higher, because we need to fetch two separate memory blocks, or lower, because we need to handle updates somehow.
 Either way, this will be an interesting optimization problem.

+That's it.
+This implementation should outperform even the [state-of-the-art indexes](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) used in high-performance databases, though it's mostly due to the fact that data structures used in real databases have to support fast updates while we don't.

 The problem has more dimensions.